nik-lmao/hackclub-arcade/Blender/Room/README.md

 ## ⚙️ | Installation

 1. Clone the repository.
+2. The final `untitled.blend` file is too big for uploading to GitHub.
+Download it [on Mediafire](https://www.mediafire.com/file/exa47k3tk7cat66/untitled.blend/file)
-2. Open `untitled.blend` in Blender to view the room design.
+3. Open the downloaded `untitled.blend` file to view the room design.

 ## 🖼️ | Screenshot